 While this diversity may seem good on paper, the actual program doesn’t explain the reason behind this specific training approach, and thus some of the exercise choices and their layout can be questionable.

-The program is divided into three phases that gradually move from a focus on strength training to a more plyometrics and explosive oriented approach.
+The program is divided into three phases, gradually moving from a focus on strength training to a more plyometric and explosive approach.

 Bounce Kit Phase 1 (Weeks 1-4)